mcchin/sdomquery/README.md

 # Small DOM Query

-Just want a small library to query DOM for micro projects instead of include the entire jQuery.
+Just want a small library to query DOM for micro projects instead of including the entire jQuery.

 Inspired by the following links: